 What cornmeal should I use for cornbread?

-Make sure to use corn meal and not corn flour, otherwise you won’t get a nice texture.
-The best cornmeal to use for cornbread is medium grind or polenta, it will give the cornbread a nice texture and a bit of crunch.
-It’s best to let the batter sit for 10 minutes before pouring into the hot cast iron pan, this will give the cornmeal a chance to hydrate.
-The key to making this the best cornbread recipe ever, is preheating the cast iron pan in the oven for 20 minutes, that way the batter starts to sizzle and get brown as soon as you add it to the pan.
+Make sure to use corn meal and not corn flour.
+Otherwise you won’t get a nice texture.
+The best cornmeal to use for cornbread is medium grind or polenta, which will give the cornbread a nice texture and a bit of crunch.
+It’s best to let the batter sit for 10 minutes before pouring into the hot cast iron pan.
+This will give the cornmeal a chance to hydrate.
+The key to making this the best cornbread recipe ever is preheating the cast iron pan in the oven for 20 minutes.
+That way the batter starts to sizzle and get brown as soon as you add it to the pan.

 How To Make Dairy Free Cornbread?